cleveritcz/auto-molecule/README.md

 Empty folder ****roles**** is not commited to this repository.

-It will be created with nginx example role which it will start clone to your folder when you run:
+It will be created with nginx and tomcat example roles which will be downloaded by Gilt when you will run:

 ```molecule dependency```